ibmresilient/resilient-community-apps/fn_teams/README.md

 ---
 ## Function - MS Teams: Create team

-This function allows for creating a Microsoft Team using the Microsoft Graph API.
-This provides SOAR with the ability to create a MS Team from within a SOAR incident or a task.
-This function has the ability to create an MS Team with a Name and description from an Incident or a task.
-It also has the ability to add multiple owners by specifying their email addresses in a comma-separated manner.
+This function creates a Microsoft Team with the ability to add multiple owners by specifying their email addresses in a comma-separated list.
 At least one owner must be mentioned for group creation.

 The function is developed to automatically add all members of an incident or a task to the MS Team.
 If the function is executed from within a task, in addition to task members, all incident members can also be automatically added if that option is selected.
 Apart from automatic member addition, individual members can be added by directly specifying their email addresses.

 <p align="center">
 <img src="./doc/screenshots/action_create_team.png" />